theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * 2024-04-24 ~ On the whole, I believe patriarchal society is trying its best to improve
+* 2024-04-25 ~ I create a lot of conjectures: an opinion or supposition about (something) on the basis of incomplete information

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/agenda/contents/0-admin/0-admin-agenda.md&quot;">0 Admin Agenda</a>